 For its part, the Narbona wine estate, in Manantiales, 3 kilometers away, has a house-hotel and a cozy and refined restaurant with Mediterranean cuisine.

-Along the main street of La Barra, Route 10, there are antique shops, cafes and a variety of places that will make your walk a unique experience.
+Along the main street of La Barra, the well-known Route 10, there are antique shops, cafes and a variety of places that will make your walk a unique experience.

-Among them, a market that offers interesting and affordable articles for the home, and the contemporary art gallery Galeria Sur, which seeks to consolidate the art of the Río de la Plata region and Uruguay.
+Among them, a market that offers interesting and affordable items for the home, as well as the contemporary art gallery Galería Sur, which seeks to consolidate the art of the Río de la Plata region and, specifically, of Uruguay.

-Café Borneo, among many other coffee shops, and small informal restaurants, many of them with healthy menus and an ethical mindset make gastronomy one of the main services.
+Café Borneo and many other cafes and small informal restaurants make gastronomy one of the main services of this paradise.

-Some of the most prominent are Mahalo Bowls, which serves smoothie bowls; the vegetarian restaurant El Popu; the vegan/vegetarian restaurant Sana A Rou, which serves vegan frozen yogurt, wraps and salads; and the seafood and vegetarian restaurant Baby Gouda.
+Some of the standouts include Mahalo Bowls, which serves smoothie bowls; the vegetarian restaurant El Popu; the vegan/vegetarian restaurant Sana A Rou, serving vegan frozen yogurt, wraps and salads; and the seafood and vegetarian restaurant Baby Gouda.

-Other popular spots in La Barra, Maldonado are Chill Out, which serves the local dish chivito (sandwiches stuffed with thinly sliced beef fillet); Crepe crepes; and Barbas Kitchen, in Bartolomé Hidalgo, located inside a wooden structure, has a local menu that includes homemade cold cuts, whiskey and a relaxed atmosphere.
+Other popular places La Barra they are Chill Out, which serves the local dish chivito (sandwiches stuffed with thinly sliced beef fillet); Crepes creperie and Barbas Kitchen which has a local menu that includes homemade sausages, whiskey and a relaxed atmosphere.

-La Barra has many magical things, but it is not alone, there are places like the nearby town of Manantiales that also offer extraordinary services.
-Manantiales also has a wide range of healthy and delicious options, and the renowned Parador La Huella sushi restaurant is located 12 miles away on José Ignacio's Brava Beach.
+La Barra It has many magical places, such as the nearby town of Manantiales that also offers extraordinary services.
+Manantiales also has a wide range of healthy and delicious options, in addition to being very close to the renowned La Huella restaurant located on José Ignacio's Brava beach.

 Who lives there?

-The residents of La Barra, Maldonado are mostly second homeowners, mainly business people with young families who want to spend time away from the city and enjoy outdoor activities, mainly the south.
+Residents of La Barra they are mostly second homeowners, mainly business people with young families who want to spend some time away from the city and enjoy outdoor activities, mainly surfing.

-Around 80% of the buyers on the coast of Punta del Este, and specifically La Barra, are foreigners, mainly Argentines, followed by Europeans.
+Around 80% of buyers on the coast of Punta del Este, and specifically from La BarraThey are foreigners, mainly Argentines and Europeans.

 The Uruguayan coast is the most popular region within the country among foreign buyers looking for a place to start a new life in a relaxed and safe environment.
-Many of them come from Argentina, Brazil, Europe and North America "
+Many of them come from Argentina, Brazil, Europe and the United States.

-In 2020, Uruguay changed its “tax holidays” regime, which provides a temporary exemption from income tax to new residents for income from foreign investments.
-The new policy allows new residents to choose between not being subject to income tax on foreign capital income during the year they became tax residents and the following 10 years (previously it was five years) or being subject to a rate of 7% forever on the returns of foreign capital, which was previously 12%.
+In 2020, Uruguay changed its tax regime that provides a temporary income tax exemption to new residents for income from foreign investments.
+The new policy allows them not to be subject to income tax during the first year of tax residence and the following 10 (previously there were five) or to be subject to a rate of 7% forever on income from foreign capital (previously it was 12%).

 (Residency can be obtained with a real estate investment of $ 370.000 or more and 60 days of residence)